WARNING: This post features descriptions and photos of animal sacrifice. The events pictured made my wife a vegetarian. Read at your own risk.

 It was brutal.

 Before the sacrifice, my wife decided that she could not watch, left and walked up the street.
 She is the kind of person who will get upset if she sees a stray cat with an eye infection or a street dog with a limp.
-It will haunt her for days.
 Watching the sacrifice was out of the question.

 After the killing was over, I had a sinking feeling.
-I realized that the buffalo that nearly trampled me and run away from the ceremony, went to where she was waiting.
+I realized that the buffalo that nearly trampled me had run away from the ceremony and went to where she was waiting.
 I feared she may have seen something nightmarish.

 Now, lets move to her point of view.
 She had taken refuge behind a house about 150 meters up the road, waiting for the events to be over.
 She heard a great commotion with lots of screaming and shouting, looked out and saw a terrorized buffalo – with blood spewing from a gaping hole in its neck while being pursued by a mob of men – running right at her.
 Shocked, she ran off crying.
 The local ladies took her in and tried to console her.
 They mistook her emotions for fear, not realizing that she was upset by the sight of the wounded and terrorized animal.

 When the ceremony was over, I found Kristi.
 She was sickly pale and had obviously been crying.
 She couldn’t talk.
 I saw blood all over the pathway near her, looking like something Dexter would get off on.
 “Is it too early to joke about this?”
 I said stupidly.
 It was hard for me not to laugh about the macabre events – she had gone away to avoid the killing, but inadvertently got the best view of anyone!

 (By the way, yes, it was way too soon to joke about it.)

 Tana Toraja Funerals